daulphin/RunAs/README.md

 # RunAs
 a Tool to help run apps with alternate credentials without having to re-enter the credentials over and over again.
+It essentially allows you to create a series of shortcuts that you can launch directly, or with alternate credentials.

 This was created in Sapien Powershell Studio.